petehamilton/classy-cate/README.md

 - **Grades Page**
 - Scrub last vestige of CATE from homepage - the favicon!
 Use [this](http://stackoverflow.com/questions/260857/changing-website-favicon-dynamically/260876#260876)
 - Non-Undergrads may experience missing/broken links.
 I have no idea.
-- Prevent CC from destroying non-targeted pages
 - Refactor code in functions (couldn't until now)

-## Summary of Improvements

-- Implemented a Navbar for shortcuts
-- Changelog + Version in Nav bar
-- Put everything in one row
-- Identity laid out better
-- Simpler interface for class selection
-- Simpler, nicer links for other CATE functionality

 ## Ideas